sjb8100/Raspberry-Pi/GLES2_Model/README.md

 Now we are starting to get something that ressembles a real OpenGL system and it's time to turn attention to the shaders.

 Very hard to get a screen cap of this you might be better just trying it.
+Simply copy the files in the DiskImg directory onto a formatted SD card (make sure this includes the subdirectory "\\SpaceCraft\\Runner") and place in Pi to test

 As we get a bit further I will do more of a right feel free to ask questions on the Raspberry forum https://www.raspberrypi.org/forums/viewtopic.php?f=72&p=1206923#p1206923